trevezani/maven-test-docker/README.md

 ## Options

+Generating only the artifacts

+`mvn clean package`

 Generating the artifacts and the image

-`mvn clean package -Pimage -DskipTests`

-Generating only the artifacts

-`mvn clean package -DskipTests`
+`mvn clean package -Pimage`

 Running integration tests

-`mvn integration-test`
+`mvn verify -PrunTests`

 ## Tecnologies in this sample